 Storage Tips

-You can store leftover corn on the cob in a sealed container or in tin foil in the fridge.
+You can store leftover corn on the cob in a sealed container or in aluminum foil in the fridge.
 Just make sure to let the corn cool first.
-It’ll last for a few days but eat it sooner rather than later.
+It’ll last for up to 3-5 days, but eat it sooner rather than later.

-To reheat it, toss the corn on the cob back in the air fryer.
+To reheat, you can toss the corn on the cob back in the air fryer.
 The microwave will also work.

 Related Recipes

-If you liked this recipe for air fryer corn, check out these other awesome air fryer vegetable recipes!
+If you liked this recipe, check out these other awesome air fryer vegetable recipes:

 - Air Fryer Eggplant